 8. Panama City, FL

 You can reach Panama City in just a two-and-a-half-hour drive from Pensacola (138.5 miles / 223 kilometers).
-Panama City in Bay County showcases a culture derived from Old Spain and New America.
-This makes this city one of the most attractive tourist destinations in Central America.
+Panama City is famous beaches with lots of fun recreational activities, such as fishing and water sports.
+This makes this city one of the most attractive tourist destinations in the United States of America.

 9. Navarre, FL